Police hunt for UnitedHealthcare CEO's masked killer after 'brazen, targeted' attack on NYC street

 Thompson was shot at least once in the back and once in the calf, Tisch said.

-The shooter, who wore a jacket, face mask and large backpack, fled through Midtown on foot before pedaling an e-bike into Central Park a few blocks away, police said.
+The shooter, who wore a jacket, face mask and large backpack, fled through Midtown on foot before pedaling an electric bike into Central Park a few blocks away, police said.
 The assailant remained at large Wednesday afternoon, sparking a search that included police drones, helicopters and dogs.

 “Brian was a highly respected colleague and friend to all who worked with him,” the insurer’s Minnetonka, Minnesota-based parent company, UnitedHealth Group Inc., said in a statement.
 "We are working closely with the New York Police Department and ask for your patience and understanding during this difficult time.”